KrystalMadrinan/Lab-09-back-end/README.md

 Number and name of feature: #7 - Movies

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 5 pm

-Finish time:
+Finish time: 8:30 pm

-Actual time needed to complete:
+Actual time needed to complete: 3.5 hours

 Number and name of feature: #8 - Yelp